Eternal Filena: Light novels

-The light novel series was serialized in Animage from 1985 until 1994.
+The light novel series was serialized in Animage from August 1984 to April 1994.
 Interior illustrations as well as cover artwork for the collected volumes were done by Akemi Takada, known for her work on series such as Kimagure Orange Road and Creamy Mami.
-The series has been collected into nine volumes.
-The series was popular enough to place in Animage polls for readers' all-time-favorite series as late as 1999.
+The series was collected into nine volumes.

 Anime

 A six-episode anime OVA series, with original character designs by Akemi Takada, was released by Tokuma Japan Communications from December 1992 through February 1993 at a rate of two 30-minute episode per month.
+It was directed by Yoshikata Nitta, with character designs by Kenzō Koizumi and art direction by Geki Katsumata.
+Series creator Takeshi Shudo noted in a column for Web Animation Magazine that the anime adaptation was initially planned to be 52 episodes, before being cut down to a 12 episode season, and then cut again to its final 6 episode OVA.

 A soundtrack for the anime series was released on October 23, 1992, two months prior to the OVA series.
 The soundtrack was performed by guitarist Jinmo, with vocals for the opening theme song, Ocean, performed by Azumi Inoue.